dimagi/commcare-hq/corehq/apps/analytics/README.md

 #### Testing

 To start testing, run Celery and update `HUBSPOT_API_KEY` and `HUBSPOT_ID` in `settings.ANALYTICS_IDS`.
 Hubspot provides a public demo portal with API access for testing.
 The credentials for this are available on their [API overview page](http://developers.hubspot.com/docs/overview).
 If you need to test using our production portal the credentials can be found in dimagi_shared keepass.
-Let marketing know before testing on production portal and clean-up after the testing is finished
+Let marketing know before testing on production portal and clean up after the testing is finished

+### Drift

+TODO

+### Fullstory

+TODO

+### Facebook Pixel

+TODO